jdwil/unify/docs/markdown/user/assertions.md

      * $y is not 2 on iteration 2.
      * $y != 3 on iteration 3.
      * $y !== 4 on iteration 4.
+     * $y no longer equals 4 on iteration 4.
      */
     $y = $i;
 }